 Njaimeh Njie (b.
 1988.
 Pittsburgh, PA) is a multimedia artist.
 Working across photography, film, installation, and public art, her practice centers everyday Black people, narratives, and landscapes.
-Focusing particularly on how the past shapes the present, Njie’s work consistently archival research, oral history collection, as well as nonfiction writing.
-She has spearheaded and collaborated on documentary projects in communities including Pittsburgh, Jackson, Mississippi, Paris, and Northern Ireland.
+Focusing particularly on how the past shapes the present, Njie’s work consistently engages archival research, oral history collection, as well as nonfiction writing.
+She has spearheaded projects across Western Pennsylvania, and collaborated on documentary projects in communities in Jackson, Mississippi, Paris, France, and in Ireland.

 Selected Work History

-2023—Carlow University Art Gallery, Flight Plans (Solo), Pittsburgh, PA
+2023 — Flight Plans (Solo), Carlow University Art Gallery, Pittsburgh, PA

-2021 — The Mattress Factory, making home here, Pittsburgh, PA
+2021 — making home here, Mattress Factory, Pittsburgh, PA

 Residencies, Grants, Awards, Commissions